Categories

 Cruelty against Animals in India

-By Sk Riyaj Ahmed
+Sk Riyaj Ahmed

 Every living thing on earth has a right to live, but sometimes we become cruel towards animals.
 Animals have been traditionally considered sacred in Indian culture.1 The symbolic significance of animals in ancient India is a vehicle of god and deities.2 Ashok the Great was Indian emperor of the Maurya Dynasty forbidding slaughter of animals in 225 BC.3 Mahatma Gandhi once rightly said, “The greatness of a nation is judged by the way it treats its animals”.